jnnan/uniact-code/README.md

 # Server-Proxy-Client Motion Generation System

-This system is a three-tier architecture real-time motion generation system, consisting of three components: Server (server), Proxy (proxy), and Robot Client (robot client).
+This system is a three-tier architecture real-time motion generation system, consisting of three components: Server, Proxy, and Robot Client.

 ---